The Best Mattress For Back Pain Isn’t What You’d Expect

 The ideal spine curves inward (known as lordosis) at the neck and lower back, and outward (known as kyphosis) at the upper back.

-If held for long enough, any significant deviation from this position will begin to cause discomfort.
+Any significant deviation from this position will begin to cause discomfort if held long enough.
 And when you’re sleeping for eight hours a night, it’s easy to see why the wrong position can easily mess up the rest of your day.

 Most chiropractors and sleep experts agree that sleeping on your back is best, as it keeps the neck and back in the best alignment.
 (It’s also the ONLY recommended sleep position for babies.)